stoand/kiwi-webpack-plugin/design/actions.md

 If the current line has an associated notification, all notifications
     with the same position as the current line are selected

+The user can then use '(' and ')' to navigate between selections.

 Max notification limit is 1000.